siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 203 Minimal Propagating Closure of Source-Free Flow.md

 This is not the neutral propagating wave equation, in which the second temporal derivative term and the spatial Laplacian term appear with opposite signs.
+Here both second-order terms enter with the same sign.
 A single self-curl evolution therefore does not by itself furnish the propagating closure we seek.
-It preserves turning, but the second-order relation has the wrong relative sign between the temporal and spatial derivative terms for neutral propagation.
+It preserves turning, but it does not produce the neutral propagating form.

 ## 203.4 Coupled Curl Evolution